Saftladen/Dashboard/README.md

 # > ALTER USER saftuser WITH PASSWORD '[PW]';
 ```

-You can now connect to the db via a ssh tunnel which most client should offer
+You can now connect to the db via a ssh tunnel which most DB clients should offer.

+The data then needs to be transferred manually.

-### Server
+### Api Server

 #### Firewall